darkoverlordofdata/doran-dark/readme.md

 ## Why?
 C is simple.
 It compiles fast.
 I didn't like Borland C++ 2.0 when it came out - too 'gimicky'.
 It's gotten better, but I still think it has a noisy syntax.

+Some will say - just use C++.
+But do we tell Boost users that they should just code in C#?

 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off" -- Bjarne Stroustrup

 ## example